 I used Gala in this recipe.
 They cook up quickly and I love the sweet flavor and texture.
 It can also be a bit more affordable than others like Honeycrisp and Fuji varieties.

 This recipe is flexible.
 Use a blend of your family’s favorites.
+And if you have leftover apples, try making this Apple Cider Mocktail for a refreshing fall drink!

 Tips for preparing your apples